guenp/pyshare/README.md

 │ granny smith │            2 │              2 │ tart        │ Australia       │
 └──────────────┴──────────────┴────────────────┴─────────────┴─────────────────┘
 ```

-## Configuration

-Each share creates a DuckDB database, either on your local machine or on MotherDuck.
-By default, your shares are saved under `~/.pyshare/data`.
-To override, set the environment variable `PYSHARE_PATH`.
-To use MotherDuck, export your MotherDuck [token](https://app.motherduck.com/token-request?appName=pyshare) to an environment variable `MOTHERDUCK_TOKEN`.

-## Fetching and updating data

 To get a dataframe version of your share, run
 ```